-Remote working expanded dramatically as working from home became a necessity for many reasons.
-As COVID caused work disruption, many organizations that had already embraced remote working quickly adapted their employees to a full-time virtual schedule.
-In their conference calls with investors, company management addressed how quickly hook up their employees to their networks, enabling new remote working arrangements.
+Remote working expanded as working from home became a necessity for many reasons.
+As COVID caused work disruption, many organizations that embraced remote working quickly adapted their employees to a full-time virtual schedule.

-Remote work is not for everyone, as recent surveys imply.
-For organizations with new working-from-home arrangements, there was more of a learning curve.
+Remote work is only for some, as recent surveys imply.
+There was more of a learning curve for organizations with new working-from-home arrangements.
 Companies shifted their employees to work from home with virtual tools for the first time.
-While CEOs pride themselves on how well they handled the technological aspects, the human element matters much.
+While CEOs pride themselves on how well they handle the technological aspects, the human element matters much.

 Remote Working Is A Growing Trend Likely To Last

-Unlike the massive move to online learning for schools, colleges, and universities in March 2020, remote working is still growing.
+Unlike the massive move to online learning for schools, colleges, and universities in March 2020, and primarily reversed, remote working is still growing.
 Millennials had sought flexible time as a desirable perk.
 Recent college grads and even Boomers have sought this desirable perk.
 Working from home is far more geared for specific careers requiring higher education, city dwellers, and higher-income brackets.
 For example, people working in accounting, finance, and software engineering were more likely to work from home than meatpackers.
-The latter had to make tough decisions between facing the health crisis or stop production altogether.

 Remote Work: Advantages And Disadvantages

 It is difficult for young people seeking desirable jobs in San Francisco and New York City to find affordable apartments or homes.
 Working from home at least part of the time could be their solution.
-Eliminating some commuting time would be a game-changer, especially if they are thinking about starting a family.
+Eliminating some commuting time would be a game-changer, especially if they consider starting a family.
 Autonomy for employees working at home leads to improved job satisfaction.

 Better Work/Life Balance

 For many, remote working provides a better work/life balance.
-By avoiding a potentially long and irritating commute to work, you can start your day earlier.
+Start your day earlier by avoiding a potentially long and irritating commute to work.
 You can work at your own pace, provided it coincides with the job’s priorities.
-It may be more comfortable to take care of doctor appointments, pick up kids from school, take care of chores at different times of the day, and work when you are most productive and at your best is a great option.
+It may be more comfortable to take care of doctor appointments, pick up kids from school, take care of chores at different times, and work when you are most productive and at your best is a great option.

 Many employees report increased productivity working from home.
 Those traits transfer to wherever as long as you have self-discipline and are organized.
 Distractions at the office occur beyond the water cooler.
 Gossip, office politics, meetings, and calls often threw me off my game when I worked on Wall Street.
 I was far more productive late at night or over the weekend when I tuned everything out, but the work needed to get done.